-Our program in economics can prepare you to work in numerous areas.
-Banking?
-Absolutely.
-Manufacturing?
-Of course.
-Transportation, insurance, retail and real estate?
-Definitely.
-All of these industries rely on economists, and our faculty includes specialists in a number of diverse areas within the field.
-Our department is also home to the Office of Economic Analysis and the Initiative for Public Choice and Market Process.
+Our program can prepare you to work in numerous areas whether that’s banking, manufacturing, transportation, insurance, retail, real estate or another field.
+All of these industries rely on economists, and our faculty includes specialists in a number of diverse areas including gambling, international trade, economic development and environmental economics.
+Our department is also home to the College’s Office of Economic Analysis and the Center for Public Choice and Market Process.

-- Recent graduates have found jobs at employers like the Federal Reserve Bank of Boston, Benefitfocus, MIT, the Congressional Research Service, Merril Lynch, Goldman Sachs, JP Morgan Chase, and Abercrombie & Fitch.
+❱❱ Recent graduates have found jobs at employers such as the Federal Reserve Bank of Boston, Benefitfocus, MIT, the Congressional Research Service, Merrill Lynch, Goldman Sachs, JP Morgan Chase and Abercrombie & Fitch

 ❱❱ We use innovative teaching methods and offer students numerous opportunities for hands-on research and real-world experience.